yuzhihuanwanglin/OpenStereo/docs/stereoanything.md

 ## Pre-trained models

-We provide the models for robust diparity estimation:
+We provide the models for robust stereo disparity estimation:

 | Model | Params |
 |:-|-:|